TrellixVulnTeam/swahilipython_SCMU/Doc/reference/executionmodel.rst

 the program, or returns to its interactive main loop.
 In either case, it prints a stack traceback, except when the exception is :exc:`SystemExit`.

-Exceptions are identified by class instances.
-The :keyword:`except` clause is selected depending on the class of the instance: it must reference the class of the instance or a base class thereof.
+Exceptions are identified by kundi instances.
+The :keyword:`except` clause is selected depending on the kundi of the instance: it must reference the kundi of the instance or a base kundi thereof.
 The instance can be received by the handler and can carry additional information about the exceptional condition.

 .. note::

    Exception messages are not part of the Python API.
-Their contents may change from one version of Python to the next without warning and should not be relied on by code which will run under multiple versions of the interpreter.
+Their contents may change kutoka one version of Python to the next without warning and should not be relied on by code which will run under multiple versions of the interpreter.

 See also the description of the :keyword:`try` statement in section :ref:`try`